As you know, my big passion is facilitating end-of-life support for pets.

 Then one day a few months ago, things changed.
 Just like that.

-Some of my friends feel sorry for me, wonder whether I can still do hospice support for my clients.
+Some of my friends feel sorry for me, wondering whether I can still do hospice support for my clients.
 Perhaps I should take a break?
 NO!!!
 I love doing my work.

 Like so many of you, I am in the trenches.
 My cats were always there.
 Always!
 I grieve this new reality.
 I do research about their illnesses.
 There are moments of utter defeat, but the cats and I do what needs to be done.
 Anyone who was ever owned by a cat, knows that things happen on their terms.
 Period.
 My cats have decided to go along for the ride and patiently accept fluids and injections, however, oral medications only on occasion.
 We are getting acquainted with the new normal, with the fact that their bodies will give out eventually.